digitalearthafrica/deafrica-training-workshop/docs/index.rst

 Digital Earth Africa Training
 =============================

 Welcome to the Digital Earth Africa training course!
+This is a 6-week, self-paced online course.
+It should take around 2 hours per week to complete.
+Participants who successfully complete the course will receive Certification of Completion at the end of training.

 To get started, watch the short introductory video below.
 Then click **Session 1: Introduction** to begin.

+Should you require help, see :doc:`Frequently_asked_questions` and :doc:`Contact_us`.

 .. youtube:: -jGkL9kx6rg
    :width: 100%